smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 * Bugfixes

 **V1.67:**
-* Removed the possibility to select the eyes app because it's removed from Awtrix Light V0.71
+* Removed the possibility to select the eyes app because it's removed from Awtrix 3 V0.71

 **V1.66:**
 * You can now choose MULTIPLE clocks